preetparmar/Telegram-Bot/README.md

     - Added a `regex` functionality, so that you can use the command `aw` with any numbers *w* follwing `aw`

 **Get a random joke :D**
+- Command: `joke`
 - Usage: **/joke**
 - Provides a random joke everytime
 - *Will add functionality to toggle `NSFW` feature*

 **Handling Unknown Commands**
 - If a command is given which is currently not available, then you will get a reply *Invalid Command*